• Home |

 Firearms with extreme recoil can be brutal to shoot, which causes issues with accuracy, especially on follow-up shots.

-Compared to larger caliber defense rounds, the 9mm produces relatively mild recoil.
+Compared to larger defense rounds, the 9mm produces relatively mild recoil.
 Because the 9mm’s recoil is easier to tame, shooters can make faster, more accurate follow-up shots.
 Since your life depends on good shot placement in a defensive shooting scenario, this is a major selling point for 9mm.

 Power and Penetration

 When it comes to “stopping power,” 9mm is very ammo specific.
-Modern advancements in ammo technology have brought the terminal performance of the 9mm up to par with much larger caliber cartridges.
-Today’s 9mm ammo shoots faster, hits harder, and expands larger than the 9mm ammo we were shooting just a decade ago.
+Modern advancements in ammo technology have brought the terminal performance of the 9mm up to par with much larger cartridges.
+Today’s 9mm ammo shoots faster, hits harder, and expands larger than the 9mm ammo we were firing just a decade ago.

-However, when it comes to personal protection, some 9mm loads work better than others.
+When it comes to personal protection, some 9mm loads work better than others.
 For best results, choose expanding hollow points for your self-defense handgun.

 Capacity